-- 1. Date Adopted: August 25, 2016 - 2.
+- 1. Date Adopted: December 15, 2022 - 2.
 Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Joint Last to Die Survivorship Flexible Premium Adjustable Life products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
 A Flexible Premium Adjustable Life policy allows the owner to vary the amount and/or timing of premium payments and may allow the owner to adjust the amount of insurance.
 As survivorship coverage the policy provides that the death benefit is payable upon the death of the last surviving insured to die.
 The policy provides for an optionally paid "planned" premium selected by the owner, and may provide more than one death benefit option (for example, the Specified Amount, the Specified Amount plus Account Value and the Specified Amount plus Return of Premium).
 The policy operates with a monthly deduction (which includes the cost of insurance and other charges) being deducted from the account value of the policy.
 Monthly deductions continue until the value is insufficient to cover the current monthly deduction due.
 The policy then terminates, subject to a grace period of at least 60 days. - 3.
-Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Joint Last to Die Survivorship Flexible Premium Adjustable Life Policy Standards originally adopted by the IIPRC on December 8, 2006 and amended on August 27, 2008 and August 15, 2014. - The rule was amended for the purpose of clarifying the war exclusion provision of Section 3 Policy Provisions by deleting Subsection (1)(a)(ii) of the war exclusion provision.
-The purpose of the amendment is to eliminate confusion and further clarify that the Uniform Standards do not permit life insurance policies to contain a death benefit exclusion for known members of the military that die as a result of any act related to military service.
-Additionally, the term "United States" is added to Subsection (1)(a)(i) to clarify that this prohibition on war exclusions applies to members of the United States military, military reserves or the National Guard and not members of the military of another nation. - 4.
-Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for insurance products covered under the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV § 2 and Article VII § 1 of the Compact, as enacted into law by each IIPRC member state.
+Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Joint Last to Die Survivorship Flexible Premium Adjustable Life Policy Standards originally adopted by the IIPRC on December 8, 2006; and amended on August 27, 2008, August 15, 2014, August 25, 2016, and December 15, 2022.